 The supported storage types and protocol types of a file system change based on the region.
 For more information, see Storage types and protocol types supported by NAS in different regions.

 Select a zone from the drop-down list.
 We recommend that the zone you select is the same as the zone where the ECS instance resides.
-This eliminates extra latencies for cross-zone communication between the file system and the ECS instance.
+This eliminates extra latency for cross-zone communication between the file system and the ECS instance.